jessetvogel/adjectives-project-data/README.md

 description: A scheme is affine if [...]
 ```

+Additionally, there may be a field `verb`, whose value is an array of two strings, which indicates how the adjective is used in a sentence.
+By default, its value is `[is, is not]`.
+The adjective 'closed immersion' has `[is a, is not a]`, and the adjective 'finite fibers' has `[has, does not have]`.

 ### Examples

 A file declaring an example should have the following format.
 Arguments are provided through the `with` field.
 Adjectives of the example may be declared with or without proof.